mountaincharlie/midi-dragon/README.md

 * [Point Clear Media's page](https://pointclearmedia.com/2020/08/27/css-styling-the-audio-element/) for how to target parts of the audio element to style it.
 * [W3School's page](https://www.w3schools.com/howto/howto_js_get_url.asp) for how to get the current window's url with javascript.
 * [Metring's page](https://ricardometring.com/getting-the-value-of-a-select-in-javascript) for how to get the value of a selected select option with javascript.
+* [Code Institute's idea for setting a background image on the body element and then using an overlay to cover it on other pages](https://github.com/Code-Institute-Solutions/boutique_ado_v1/blob/933797d5e14d6c3f072df31adf0ca6f938d02218/static/css/base.css) for why I set a background image on my body element, which is visible on the landing page and on pages where I just wanted my dark grey background I craeted a custom overlay.
+The reason I applied this to the body for all pages instead of just the landing page is that the body background image loads quicker than other content on the page, so if a page takes a moment to load fully, the site's landing page image is visible in the background instead of a plain white background.

 ### Content
 * Fonts: